-This seminar provides bi-weekly opportunities for students to discuss field placement experiences with the instructor and other students.
-The focus of the seminars is to integrate early childhood development theories with practice using a reflective process.
-This integration seminar will have a specific focus on learning through play.
+This seminar provides bi-weekly opportunities for students to discuss field placement experiences with instructor and other students.
+The aim of the seminars is to integrate early childhood development theories with practice using a reflective process.
+This integration seminar will have a specific focus on building relationships with families.